 What’s a kitty-cat essential?
 Cat litter!

-Don’t forget about litter, like the Frisco multi-cat clumping cat litter, as you consider gifting pet donations this holiday season.
-“Clumping litter is typically preferred, but each shelter may have a specific type that works best for their needs,” reports Hagerman.
+“Clumping litter is typically preferred, but each shelter may have a specific type that works best for their needs,” says Hagerman.

 Other Ways to Help Pet Shelters This Winter

 Not every animal shelter donation needs to be store-bought pet supplies, Bank and Collins say.
 Here are four ways to offer your time and assistance this winter to help animals.